-As of January 2020, The Providence Athenaeum now proudly owns its very own bust of Edgar Allan Poe.
-This was made possible by the efforts of both myself (Levi Leland, private Poe collector) and the Athenaeum, after the success of their “Ravenous” exhibit on Poe that opened January 31, 2019.
+As of January 2020, The Providence Athenaeum proudly owns its very own bust of Edgar Allan Poe.
+This was made possible by the efforts of both myself (Levi Leland, private Poe collector) and the Athenaeum, after the success of their “Ravenous” exhibit that opened January 31, 2019.
 The exhibit ran until May 2019, and was their most popular exhibit with over 1400 visitors.
 The Athenaeum reached out to me and asked if I would loan my pallid bust of Poe to them for the exhibit in exchange for two tickets to the opening night.
 Of course I agreed without hesitation!

 Before I continue, allow me to talk about the provenance of the original bust and how I acquired my copy.